 Contact your local agency to request a modification.
 They will guide you through the process.
-Utilizing the UIFSA process should keep you from having to attend hearings in person.
+If you are the out of state party, utilizing the UIFSA process should keep you from having to attend hearings in person.

 Frequently Asked Questions